tremho/odp-documentation/guide_book/src/how/ec/thermal/14-embedded_code_changes.md

-# Code changes required to continue with embedding
+## Code changes required to continue with embedding

-Simply updating the dependencies probably isn't enough to get a clean embedded build yet.
-There will need to be some code changes as well.
-These are covered in this section.
+_TODO: Will be similar to Battery content for this section_